fightforthefuture/digital-climate-strike/README.md

      * 'fr': French
      * 'nl': Dutch
      * 'tr': Turkish
+     * 'pt': Portuguese
-     * Defaults to null, which will obey the nagivator.language setting of the
+     * Defaults to null, which will obey the navigator.language setting of the
      * viewer's browser.
      */
      language: null, // @type {string}